TTWNO/tait.tech/isaif.md

 system. [<a href="#footnote-27">27</a>]
 </p>

-<p id="152">152. generally speaking, technological control over human behavior will probably not be introduced with a totalitarian
+<p id="152">152.
+Generally speaking, technological control over human behavior will probably not be introduced with a totalitarian
 intention or even through a conscious desire to restrict human freedom. [<a href="#footnote-28">28</a>] Each new step in the assertion of control over the human mind will be taken as a rational response to a problem that faces society, such as curing alcoholism, reducing the crime rate or inducing young people to study science and engineering.
 In many cases there will be a humanitarian justification.
 For